-At the 30 June 2008 and to the date of this report the Group continues to have minimal external debt and thus is not directly exposed to the impact of interest rate movements or the impact of world credit markets.
-The increase in interest rates, which were not forecast by the Company, has increased the interest income earnings of the Group during the current period.
+At the 30 June 2009 and to the date of this report the Group continues to have minimal external debt and thus is not directly exposed to the impact of interest rate movements or the impact of world credit markets.
+The decrease in interest rates, which were not forecast by the Company, has decreased the interest income earnings of the Group during the current period.
+At 30 June 2009 the Company had cash on hand of \$5,195,913.
+An amount of \$1.676 million is placed on fixed deposit and provided as security for bank guarantees for work-in-progress.